 Is there collection of laminate the best of the best, probably not, but for the price they have a lot going for them.
 They are all 12mm thick, scratch resistant and many of them are suitable for use with underfloor heating.
 If you’re on a budget then, as you’ll see from our LifeProof laminate review, Home Depot is a good place to start your research.

 TrafficMASTER products, including their laminate flooring, are available exclusively at the Home Depot.
 It is a competitively priced laminate option with a good choice of styles and designs that will suit most homes.

 Important to note is that TrafficMASTER laminates come with different wear layer thickness: 7mm, 8mm and 12mm.
-Whilst the selection of laminate floors with a 12mm wear layer is small (only 4 designs), you should consider them first as they are the most durable of the TrafficMASTER laminates.
+Whilst the selection of laminate floors with a 12mm wear layer is small, you should consider them first as they are the most durable of the TrafficMASTER laminates.
 However, even the laminates with a thinner wear layer are going to perform well with normal residential use.